A WEIRD book

 Lab-based results

 Demonstrating all the links here is, obviously, a tall order.
 My summary just now does not do justice to the book, in that it provides just the main narrative, and leaves out all the studies Henrich cites to sustain empirically the many relations that combine in the one big, causally effective and historically significant relation: between what he calls ‘WEIRD’ personalities and ‘WEIRD’ societies.
 For a book that is basically in the “read this and you’ll understand everything” genre, Henrich proceeds with necessary but nonetheless remarkable care: he does his very best to make sure the evidence bears on the question at hand.
 He also shows little disciplinary prejudice in his selection of that evidence.
 Indeed, Henrich insists that we have to understand the biological and cultural aspects of social systems and their historical development in tandem: “culture rewires our brains and alters our biology – it renovates the firmware” (65).
 Humans differ, and their beliefs do influence their choices.
 Priming experimental subjects with references to God tends to work on religious believers but not on atheists (125).
-In a game set up to maximize the opportunity to benefit somebody from your own community by cheating a little bit, belief in a ‘Big God’ (one that monitors and punishes behavior) correlates with a lower parochial bias (136).
+In a game set up to maximize the opportunity to benefit somebody from your own community by cheating a little bit, belief in a ‘Big God’ (one that monitors and punishes behavior) correlates with lower parochial bias (136).

 Henrich is clearly prepared to show his work.
-This empirical and statistical stratum to his argument earned him a raving review by Daniel Dennett, contrasting Henrich’s approach to what Dennett apparently sees as the rather shoddy work of the softer disciplines: “Traditional historians and the more informal cultural anthropologists will see themselves being confronted with a methodology few of them use and challenged to defend their impressionistic hypotheses against his lab-based results”.
+This empirical and statistical stratum to his argument earned him a rave review by Daniel Dennett, contrasting Henrich’s approach to what Dennett apparently sees as the rather shoddy work of the softer disciplines: “Traditional historians and the more informal cultural anthropologists will see themselves being confronted with a methodology few of them use and challenged to defend their impressionistic hypotheses against his lab-based results”.

-Expecting pushback against Henrich’s thesis from these corners, Dennett then tries to set the rules for engagement: criticize the statistics if you can, point to relevant exceptions to his generalizations if you are aware of them, but don’t provide “ideological condemnations or quotations of brilliant passages by revered authorities”, he warns, wondering whether historians, economists and anthropologists are up to this task.
+Expecting pushback against Henrich’s thesis from these corners, Dennett then tries to set the rules for engagement.
+Criticize the statistics if you can, point to relevant exceptions to his generalizations if you are aware of them, but don’t provide “ideological condemnations or quotations of brilliant passages by revered authorities”, he warns, wondering whether historians, economists and anthropologists are up to this task.

 Dennett’s injunctions don’t exactly level the playing field.
 For one, nine out of fourteen chapters in Henrich’s book itself open with a quotation of a brilliant passage by a revered authority.
 There’s nothing wrong with quotations to liven up an argument, but this little statistic ought to serve as a reminder that a book-long argument usually does more than providing hypotheses, empirical tests and statistical reasoning: there are other types of support that Henrich musters.